The Thompson Scholars program brings pastors and other church leaders with an interest in evangelism, to the seminary campus each spring.

 2012: Breathing Life into Young Adult Ministry

-Applications are due December 15, 2018.
+Applications will be accepted until spaces are full.
 Preference will be given to applicants who have not participated in previous Thompson Scholar seminars.

 Thompson Scholars began in 1981 and is generously supported by an endowment in honor of Cecil Thompson, former professor of evangelism at the seminary.